Haskell-Things/ImplicitCAD/README.md

      * Red Hat/Fedora: `yum install ghc cabal-install`
      * Mac OSX:
          * Homebrew: `brew install ghc cabal-install`
-         * *Fink doesn't seem to have a package for cabal* Install the Haskell Platform manually as described [here](http://hackage.haskell.org/platform/mac.html).
+         * *Fink doesn't seem to have a package for cabal*; Install the Haskell Platform [manually](http://hackage.haskell.org/platform/mac.html).
      * Windows: Follows [these install instructions](http://hackage.haskell.org/platform/windows.html).
-     * Other unices: If your package manager does not include ghc and cabal you should install the Haskell platform as described [here](http://www.haskell.org/platform)
+     * Other unices: If your package manager does not include ghc and cabal you should [install the Haskell platform](http://www.haskell.org/platform).
  2. You now have two options for installation:
      * Latest release:
          * Use cabal to install ImplicitCAD: `cabal update && cabal install implicit`